heike2718/filescanner/README.md

 There shoud be a clamav installation at the server as for instance [mko-x/docker-clamav](https://github.com/mko-x/docker-clamav).

-## Usage as library

-__usage as library is not longer recommended as the filescanner-service will be removed__

-In addition to setting this up as microservice, the filescanner-service can be used as jar-dependency as is in order to avoid RESTClient communication overhead.

 ## API

 The ClamAVService provides 2 methods: